 May Day Gifts

-When first year students enroll, they are assigned to dorms, and each dorm is divided into a couple of customs groups.
-These are groups of frosh who spend customs week together throughout the number of activities.
+When first-year students enroll, they are assigned to dorms, and each dorm is divided into a couple of customs groups.
+These are groups of frosh who spend Customs New Student Orientation together throughout the number of activities.
 Customs groups are led by sophomore "customs people," who live on the same floor as the frosh and are responsible for the general orientation of new students to the college.
 These groups remain together throughout the school year.
-Find out more about Customs!
+Find out more about Customs New Student Orientation!